ddmnet/Programming-Challenge/challenge_9/README.md

 ## Description

 ** Do it in a language you've never used before!
+Or not, it's up to you.

 Implement a Vigenère Cipher, a simple form of polyalphabetic substitution[1], to encrypt a simple alphabetic message.